 All the props that we sell through our website comes through these artisans.
 Nothing is automated.
 Each bolster, meditation cushion and eye pillow are filled by hand and stitched to bring us ease and comfort during yoga.

-The mini water treatment plant is within the facility where the yarns are dyed.
-After the dyeing, water is treated here and recycled within the facility – Hence, no harm to the environment.
+There is a mini-water treatment plant is within the facility where the yarns are dyed.
+After the dyeing process is complete, water is treated here to be reused and recycled within the facility – Hence, no harm to the environment.

 AZO FREE dyes are used for coloring .
 You can see the large steel rods holding the yarns inside.
 The dye is then applied in the right quantity to get the desired colors.
 The image does not do justice to the beauty of these dyed cotton yarns.
 You can see me in front of the machines, all smiles about the beauty and simplicity of it all.

 My husband in the background admiring the colors.
 The steel rods that you see along with the yarns, came out of the dyeing process and now is ready to be moved into the drier.

 These little cotton wefts move from side to side in the manual loom.
 They are inserted over and under the warps to form the final weave.
-These wefts are manually made using little hand made wooden Charkas.
+The wefts are manually made using little hand made wooden Charkas.

-All the threads go through the wooden frames and then rolled together to make the warp.
+The threads that you see here go through the wooden frames and is then rolled together to make the warp.
 The next image is a continuation from here.